Vengeance (2001): Storylines

-The Invasion, which began in March 2001, ended at Survivor Series, when Team WWF won a "Winner Takes All" Survivor Series match.
-The Alliance was forced to close business as a result, and all their titles, except for the World Championship, were abandoned (the remaining championships were unified with their respective WWF equivalents, and subsequently deactivated, and the WCW Cruiserweight Championship became a WWF title).
-On Raw the following night, WWF Owner Vince McMahon attempted to strip Stone Cold Steve Austin, who was a member of The Alliance, of his WWF Championship, and award it to Kurt Angle, due to his actions in costing The Alliance the match at Survivor Series.
-However, before he could do so, Ric Flair, who had not been seen on any wrestling program since McMahon's purchase of World Championship Wrestling (WCW) in March 2001, interrupted McMahon, and explained that the leaders of The Alliance, Shane, and Stephanie McMahon, had sold their stake in the WWF to him, and that he was now equal partners with McMahon.
-Austin then attacked both Angle, and McMahon, after which Flair presented him with his title belt.
+The Invasion, which began in March 2001, ended at Survivor Series when Team WWF won a "Winner Takes All" Survivor Series match.
+The Alliance was forced to close business as a result, and all their titles, except for the WCW Championship, which was rebranded simply as the World Championship, were abandoned (the remaining championships were unified with their respective WWF equivalents, and subsequently deactivated, except for the WCW Cruiserweight Championship, which became a WWF title in favor over the WWF Light Heavyweight Championship).
+On Raw the following night, WWF Owner Vince McMahon attempted to strip "Stone Cold" Steve Austin, who was a member of The Alliance, of his WWF Championship, and award it to Kurt Angle due to his actions in costing The Alliance the match at Survivor Series.
+However, before he could do so, Ric Flair, who had not been seen on any wrestling program since Vince's purchase of World Championship Wrestling (WCW) in March 2001, interrupted Vince and explained that the leaders of The Alliance, Shane McMahon and Stephanie McMahon, had sold their stake in the WWF to him, and that he was now equal partners with Vince.
+Austin then attacked both Angle and Vince, after which, Flair presented him with his title belt.

-Soon after, Flair scheduled a match between Austin, and The Rock, the holder of the World Championship, to unify both titles, and create one undisputed champion.
-McMahon, however, convinced Flair to create a four-man tournament instead.
+Soon after, Flair scheduled a match between Austin and The Rock, the holder of the World Championship, to unify both titles and create one undisputed championship.
+Vince, however, convinced Flair to create a four-man tournament instead.
 Two matches were made, with Austin defending the WWF Championship against Angle, and The Rock defending the World Championship against Chris Jericho.
-The winners of both matches would then face each other in a third match; where the winner would be the first Undisputed WWF Champion.
+The winners of these matches would then face each other in a third match where the winner would be the first Undisputed WWF Champion.